Table of Contents

 - Home value: Hardwood floors are highly popular with home buyers, and will likely be so for many years to come.
 Updating your dining room with hardwood might boost the resale value of your home when it comes time to put it on the market.

-- Durability: Hardwood has a reputation for its exceptional durability, which means it can withstand wear and tear.
+- Durability: Hardwood has a reputation for its exceptional durability, which means it can withstand wear and tear well.

 - Low maintenance: Although you may need to buy a special cleaner for your hardwood floor, caring for it is usually easy, as you can sweep or vacuum it.